olakrhoff/Masteroppgave-TDT4900/README.md

 * -g
   * This sets the number of goods
 * -o
-  * This sets the output filepath.
+  * This sets the output filepath to the directory the interval to be generated too.
+If we don't generate an interval of datasets, this will need a spesific file.